Cloud Master: Gameplay

 The player controls Mike Chen floating on a cloud, maneuvering around the screen and shooting balls of energy at flying enemies.
 Powerups can be collected for stronger and faster firepower.
-Some parts of the game stage have doors that give the player the opportunity to buy special bomb types with collectible credits.
-Each stage has its own mini-boss and big boss.
+Some parts of the stages have doors that give the player the opportunity to buy special bomb types with collectible credits.
+Each stage has its own mini-boss and main boss.
 The player restarts at certain checkpoints after losing a life.

 Reception

 In Japan, Game Machine listed Cloud Master on their August 15, 1988 issue as being the sixteenth most-successful table arcade unit of the month.

 Legacy

 In 2008, Starfish SD, a company founded by former Hot-B employees, bought the rights from Taito and developed a remake for the Nintendo Wii.
 It was released under the title The Monkey King: The Legend Begins, dubbed Shin Chuuka Taisen: Michael to Meimei no Bouken in Japan.
 A Nintendo Switch port, titled Chuka Taisen, was released on September 6, 2018.